skip to primary navigation skip to content

 Who is this course aimed at?

-The diploma is designed for those who work with young people in educational or other settings who have either satisfactorily completed the Introduction to Child and Adolescent Counselling Skills (32-hour PAES course) or have an equivalent qualification in counselling and psychotherapy.
+The programme is designed for those who work with young people in educational or other settings who have either satisfactorily completed the Introduction to Child and Adolescent Counselling Skills (32-hour course) or have an equivalent qualification.
+This is a postgraduate professional course and candidates are normally expected to hold a good undergraduate degree.

 • Award | PDES (120 credits)